tekksick/Text_Summarization_using_Language_Models/README.md

 # HOW TO RUN:

-1. Please check Requirements.txt file to see additional packages that need to be installed.
+1. Simply execute the Text_Summarization.ipynb file in the Code folder.

-2. Simply execute the BART_Transformer.py file in the Code folder.
+2. Run the explainability.html file using live server to visualize results.

 NOTE: The process takes around 8-9 hours to complete for 5 epochs.